Is Smartphone Industry in India Ready for ATT Implications by Apple?

 However, for this they shall have to prepare themselves, perhaps jointly, to be able to create a controlling, balanced mechanism that strikes a chord between privacy and personalisation.
 Otherwise, they are going to be caught unaware when Google will also follow the path.
 It has already begun its cookie less endeavour, and, in all realistic probability, it will follow iOS in ATT as well.
 That will be catastrophic for the smartphone OEMs on Android, which other than Apple, everyone is.

-We at mFilterIt have come up with a possible framework on this issue that will give greater control to OEMs so that they become the most trusted partners in the advertising value chain and advertisers confidently and preferentially spend through them.
-I would be very happy to discuss this with the larger smartphone OEM ecosystem, while we have already initiated the process.
+We at mFilterIt have come up with a framework on this issue that will give greater control to OEMs so that they become the most trusted partners in the advertising value chain and advertisers confidently and preferentially spend through them.
+While we have initiated the process, I will be very happy to discuss this with a larger smartphone OEM ecosystem.
 After all, we are committed to ‘Adding TRUST to digital’.